KirstenDarling/KirstenDarling/README.md

 # Hello World,
-### My name is Kirsten.
+### My name is ✨Kirsten✨.
 I like to learn, build, explore, and solve.
 I like a challenge and I hate stagnation.
 That being said, I'm always diving into a new project or a new language.
 Check out my list of skills below as well as what I'm learning about and tinkering with atm.